 Font size on pads: The size of the font.
 "M" is the default.

-Windows visibility: Change the XotoPad window transparency.
+Window visibility: Change the XotoPad window transparency in ghost mode.
 Useful to watch your DAW or other windows.

 Always on top: Turn this on to keep XotoPad your topmost window.
 You will need to restart the software to apply the "Always on top" settings.